Bradley Wiggins Confirms Retirement After 20-Year Career, 5 Olympic Gold Medals, Historical Tour De France Win

-Sir Bradley Wiggins retires from the world of professional cycling after an impressive 20-year career filled with awards, accolades and historical victories.
+Sir Bradley Wiggins retires from the world of professional cycling after an impressive 20-year career filled with awards, accolades, and historic victories.

 The 36-year-old Olympic gold medalist confirmed his retirement decision on Instagram Wednesday with a photo that speaks volumes about his accomplishments over the past two decades.
 “Wiggo” used the photo caption’s caption to reflect on his career, the fulfillment of his childhood dream and express his gratitude for the amazing people that have been part of his personal and professional journeys over the years.